-- C. All institutions within The Oklahoma State System of Higher Education that offer elementary, early childhood education, or special education programs approved by the Commission for Educational Quality and Accountability shall incorporate into those programs the requirement that teacher candidates study the five elements of reading instruction which are phonomic phonological awareness, phonics decoding, reading fluency, vocabulary, and comprehension.
-Teacher candidates shall study strategies including, but not limited to, instruction that is explicitly taught, sequenced, multimodal (reading, writing, speaking, listening, handson, etc.), multidisciplinary, and reflective to adapt for individual learners. - D. Effective July 1, 2010 2025, teacher candidates enrolled in an institution within The Oklahoma State System of Higher Education in a special education, early childhood education, or elementary education program approved by the Commission for Educational Quality and Accountability shall pass, prior to graduation, a comprehensive assessment to measure their teaching skills in the area of reading instruction.
-The assessment shall be developed and administered by the institutions that offer special education programs that lead to certification Commission for Educational Quality and Accountability.
-The assessment shall measure the knowledge and understanding of the teacher candidate in the teaching of the five elements of reading instruction which are phonemic phonological awareness, phonics decoding, reading fluency, vocabulary, and comprehension.
-The results of the assessment shall be reported annually by the institution to the Commission for Educational Quality and Accountability as a part of the included in the Commission's required annual report for the each institution.
-The Commission shall include the data in the annual report to the Oklahoma Legislature as required pursuant to Section 6-186 of this title. is the intent of the Legislature to ensure that teachers graduating from institutions within The Oklahoma State System of Higher Education have the knowledge and skills to effectively teach reading to all children.
+C. All institutions within The Oklahoma State System of Higher Education that offer elementary, early childhood education, or special education programs approved by the Commission for Educational Quality and Accountability shall incorporate into those

+D. Effective July 1, 2010 2025, teacher candidates enrolled in an institution within The Oklahoma State System of Higher Education in a special education, early childhood education, or elementary education program approved by the Commission for Educational Quality and Accountability shall pass, prior to graduation, a comprehensive assessment to measure their teaching skills in the area of reading instruction.
+The assessment shall be developed and administered by the institutions that offer special education, early childhood education, and elementary education programs that lead to certification.
+The assessment shall measure the knowledge and understanding of the teacher candidate in the teaching of the five elements of reading instruction which are phonemic awareness, phonics, reading fluency, vocabulary, encoding, writing, and comprehension.
+The results of the assessment shall be electronically reported annually by the institution to the Commission for Educational Quality and Accountability as a part of
-E. Candidates applying for an alternative placement teaching certificate or an emergency teaching certificate in elementary education shall complete instruction in the science of reading as determined by the Commission for Educational Quality and Accountability and the State Board of Education.

 '''

 1

-SECTION 9.

-AMENDATORY

-Section 2, Chapter 288, O.S.L.

-2023 (70 O.S.
+the required annual report for the institution.
+The Commission

+2

+shall include the data in the annual report to the Oklahoma

+Legislature as required pursuant to Section 6-186 of this title.

+3

+is the intent of the Legislature to ensure that teachers graduating

+4

+5

+from institutions within The Oklahoma State System of Higher

+Education have the knowledge and skills to effectively teach reading

+6

+'''

+to all children.

+- E. All candidates applying for an alternative placement teaching certificate or emergency teaching certificate for Elementary Certification shall complete additional reading training as determined by the State Department of Education literacy instructional team. - SECTION 8.
+AMENDATORY Section 2, Chapter 288, O.S.L.
+13 2023 (70 O.S.
 Supp.
-2023, Section 1210.508H), is amended to read as
+2023, Section 1210.508H), is amended to read as 14 follows: 15

-follows:

 Section 1210.508H.
-A.

-Beginning with the 2023-2024 school

-year, the State Department of Education shall establish a three-year

-pilot program to employ a literacy instructional team to support

-school districts in implementation of the requirements of Section

-1210.508C of Title 70 of the Oklahoma Statutes this title.

-Department shall provide technical assistance for literacy

-instruction, dyslexia, and related disorders, and serve as a primary

-source of information and support for schools in addressing the

-'''

-needs of students struggling with literacy, dyslexia, and related disorders.
+A. Beginning with the 2023-2024 school year, the State Department of Education shall establish a three-year pilot program to employ a literacy instructional team to support school districts in implementation of the requirements of Section 1210.508C of Title 70 of the Oklahoma Statutes.
+The Department shall provide technical assistance for literacy instruction, dyslexia, and related disorders, and serve as a primary source of 22 information and support for schools in addressing the needs of students struggling with literacy, dyslexia, and related disorders.